YouwangDeng/Leetcode/data_analysis.md

     * 3 ** 2 = 9
     * type(x)
     * bool: True False
+    * and not or
+    * if elif else remember the : sign
     * print("I started with $" + str(savings))
     * python list [a,b,c]
         * could contain different types